archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 # Interacting with your dApp

-Now it's possible to query and transact with your deployed instance.
+Now that it's possible, let's try querying and transacting with our deployed instance.

 ## Querying

 Queries read from the blockchain.
 They don't modify anything stored on chain so they don't cost a fee.

 There are several types of queries we could do, but a common type we're interested in is `contract-state`, which we'll call in `smart` mode.
-This lets us run queries with arguments, as opposed to dumping the entire contract data.
+This lets us run queries with arguments, as opposed to dumping the entire contract data or metadata.

-If we query the `count` before modifying any state, we get the value we set during deployment instantiation:
+If we query the `count` before modifying any state, we get the value we set during instantiation:

 ```bash
 archway query contract-state smart --args '{"get_count": {}}'